Susette has used her own photos as desktop and screen savers for more than ten years now—to enhance goals, love, and beauty in her life.

-I was sitting at my computer one day, letting my mind drift with the screen saver, and suddenly became aware of something: When my brain is tired, I lean back and blankly stare at the screen for awhile to rest it.
-That blanked-out state feels a lot like mini-hypnosis—which is a perfect time to influence oneself.
-So, I thought, if I'm going to stare anyway, why not use my own photos to embed a vision that I aspire to?
+I was sitting at my computer one day, letting my mind drift with the screen saver, and suddenly became aware of something: That blanked-out state when I'm resting my brain feels a lot like mini-hypnosis—which is a perfect state in which to influence oneself.
+So, I wondered, could I insert my own photos into the screensaver and use it to embed a vision of my goals?

-I knew already that it was possible to pull down photos from the Internet, other than what Apple provides, to use as screensavers.
-It made sense that I should be able to use whatever that tool was to set up my own photos for the same thing.
+I knew already that it was possible to pull down photos from the Internet to use as screensavers.
+It made sense that I should be able to use the same tool to set up my photos for the same thing.
 I immediately checked into it, and what I'll show you below has evolved from what I found out that day.

 Why Use Personal Photos for a Screensaver?